 Use MySQL databases on Microsoft Azure Stack

-- The MySQL resource provider adapter VM, which is a Windows virtual machine running the provider services.
+The MySQL resource provider adapter virtual machine (VM), which is a Windows Server VM that's running the provider services.

-- The resource provider itself, which processes provisioning requests and exposes database resources.
+The resource provider, which processes requests and accesses database resources.

-- Download and deploy a MySQL Server from the Marketplace.
+- Download and deploy a MySQL Server from the Azure Marketplace.

-Hosting servers installed on a multi-node Azure Stack must be created from a tenant subscription.
-They can't be created from the Default Provider Subscription.
-In other words, they must be created from the tenant portal or from a PowerShell session with an appropriate login.
-All hosting servers are chargeable VMs and must have appropriate licenses.
-The service administrator can be the owner of that subscription.
+Hosting servers that are installed on Azure Stack integrated systems must be created from a tenant subscription.
+They can't be created from the default provider subscription.
+They must be created from the tenant portal or from a PowerShell session with an appropriate sign-in.
+All hosting servers are billable VMs and must have licenses.
+The service administrator can be the owner of the tenant subscription.

 The system account must have the following privileges:

 - Database: create, drop